muhammadnoorulainroy/smart-lighting-scenes-with-natural-language/docs/tutorials/tutorial.md

 # Smart Lighting Tutorial

-This tutorial guides you through setting up and using the Smart Lighting system to control your home lighting through a web interface and IoT devices.
+This tutorial guides you through setting up and using the Smart Lighting system to control your home lighting through natural language commands, voice input, and intelligent automations.

 ## Prerequisites